 Try Tag Rugby started in the UK in 2009 and was derived from Oztag in Australia.
 Tag Rugby is a non-contact social sport which is similar to Rugby League or Touch Rugby but the players where shorts with Velcro patches with tags attached.
 A “tackle” is made when an opposition player pulls the tag/s off the shorts.
 Seven players in each team are allowed on the field at a time, and the pitch is smaller than a full-sized rugby pitch.
 The attacking team has six plays or tags to try to score a try or take the ball down field as close to the line as possible.

 Try Tag Rugby has offices in London and Yorkshire, and operates in Manchester and the Thames Valley.

 Try Tag Rugby has several full-time staff and contractors.
 Regular staff socials take place including lunches, after-work drinks and activity afternoons including bowling, zorb football amongst other events throughout the year.

-Applications will close at 5pm on Monday 12th February 2018.
-Interviews will take place once potential suitable candidate/s is identified.
+Please apply as soon as possible.
+Interviews will take place once potential suitable candidate/s are identified.